pulumi/docs/content/blog/vscode-devcontainers/index.md

     ![Select config file](select_config_file.png)

     VS Code will display a popup asking to build the container.
-We’ll replace the Dockerfile with the Pulumi Dockerfile, dismiss the popup.
+Dismiss the popup, we will replace the Dockerfile with the Pulumi Dockerfile.

     ![Popup](build_container_popup.png)